Is 6 Month LPN to RN Online Program Real? Yes, it is. We found 1 school offering 6-month LPN to RN online program …

 Opportunities for Career Growth

 The ability to upgrade one’s skills for career growth and job promotion influences job satisfaction.
 It’s hard to commit to serving patients when a nurse feels unsatisfied with their current salary package.

 Enroll for an LPN to RN Program Today

 Enrolling in an LPN to RN program is the best way to initiate career growth for CNAs and MAs with more than two years of working experience.
-The years of working experience come as a great advantage when attending clinical practice.
+Years of working experience are a great advantage when attending clinical practice.